regerj/register_generator/README.md

 - There is nothing preventing overlapping register fields at the moment.
 I am debating whether or not to enforce this, as I imagine some niche registers may be somewhat polymorphic, and at the end of the day overlapping bit boundaries is a user error.
 However, the entire point of this project was to prevent user errors to a reasonable degree, so I may or may not implement this.

+- There is currently no testing in this project.
+I am still learning Rust, and have not read the documentation on testing yet.
+When I get some time to read the documentation, I will implement this.

 ## Planned Features

 - Add JSON schema enforcement.